• Skip to main content

 • 1 Tablespoon butter melted

-• 1 cup any combination of rolled oats, chopped nuts, sunflower or pumpkin seeds, chocolate, butterscotch or white chips
+• 1 cup any combination of rolled oats, chopped nuts, sunflower or pumpkin seeds, chocolate, butterscotch or white chocolate chips

 Instructions